OliverSwift/TFT28-105-STM32WB55/Docs/rtd/source/application.rst

 Moreover, I found that communication with the TFT module was too slow and these parts have been rewritten (approximately a factor of 10 has been achieved).
 The culprit was an unnecessary repeated sequence of CS - 2 byte transfer - /CS operations that slowed down things a lot.
-Using SPI capabilities and smart buffer use for repeated values made things a lot faster.
+Using SPI capabilities and intermediate buffer use for repeated values made things a lot faster.

 The touch part has also been almost entirely rewritten.
 First, the documentation on the XPT2046 is inaccurate and misleading.
 Code was also misleading in the correct interpretation of the PENIRQ output from the chip.
 A resistive touch interface mainly